Deposited Student Resources

 For those of you new to the University, please be sure to complete the required health clearance forms found here.
 Please complete and submit forms to the Office of Health Services by August 1.
 Please contact Health Services directly, at 413-782-1211, if you have any questions.

-Due to the requirements of our affiliated fieldwork sites, all OTD students are required to complete two-step TB testing upon your arrival to begin the fall semester.
+Due to the requirements of our affiliated fieldwork sites, all OTD students are required to complete two-step TB testing upon their arrival to begin the fall semester.
 Please complete the two TB risk questions on the health form, but do not undergo a TB skin test or T-Spot TB at this time.

 Anthony S. Caprio Alumni Healthful Living Center (AHLC)